 If you are a true hardcore hiker, no weather condition can stop you from doing what you love.
 Hiking is really quite fun, and you should not have to give it up just because it’s cold outside.
 In fact, hiking in the winter has its own charm.
 The cold breeze on your face, with clouds in the sky and fog all around you, can be quite magical.

 However, you need to keep yourself safe from the cold weather so you do not get hypothermia.
 Hiking is fun only as long as you are comfortable while doing it.
 If you get sick or feel chilled to the bone, you won’t get to relish your experience.
 That is why we have come up with some great tips for hiking in the winter season.
 This way, you will remain warm and relaxed while you go about your day.
+Why not take a look at our easy to use day hike checklist to ensure you have everything you need?

 Without any further ado, let’s start with the list of things you need to keep in mind before you set about your hiking trip.